Varroa mite

 Control

-- Early detection is essential to ensure any varroa mites entering Australia are contained.
+- Early detection is essential to ensure any varroa mites entering Queensland are managed appropriately using integrated pest management techniques.

 - The Australian Government monitors cargo ships entering Australian ports for bees and other unwanted insect pests.
-If you find a swarm in an international airport or seaport, call 1800 798 636 or Biosecurity Queensland on 13 25 23.
+If you find a swarm in an international airport or seaport, phone 1800 798 636.

-- Monitor your hives and immediately report unexpected hive deaths, deformed bees, bees with parasites, poor brood patterns.
+- Monitor your hives for varroa mite and other pests and diseases, and immediately report unexpected hive deaths, deformed bees, bees with parasites, poor brood patterns.

 - Conduct your own varroa mite surveillance and record results on the Bee 123 online form.